Lucas-Tito/CodeSchool/Mobile_Software_Development/Assignment2/README.md

 <br><br><br>

 ## ToDo List 📔
-+ there is a error that occur when you provide a number to big on the search id field.
++ there is a error that occur when you provide a number too big on the search id field.